 Rest your weary legs in a taxi

 Taxi fares start at $4.15 and run about $3.25 per mile.
 Add 15% to the fare as a tip ($1 minimum).
-For the quickest service in San Francisco, download the Flywheel app, which dispatches the nearest taxi.
+For the quickest service in San Francisco, download the Flywheel app (for Apple and Android), which dispatches the nearest taxi.

 Lyft and Uber are based in San Francisco and are ubiquitous.
-Note that with surge pricing, traditional taxis are often cheaper.
+Note that with surge pricing, traditional taxi cabs are often cheaper.

 Take to the water and travel by ferry